meirm/react-chatbot/README.md

 ## Features

-- Natural language processing and understanding
-- Context-aware responses
-- Ability to converse on a variety of topics
+- Choose from a list of curated prompts.
-- React-based front-end for easy user interaction
+- LLM stream for real-time conversation.
+- Ollama API backend support.
+- LM Studio API backend support.
+- Option to set the model, temperature, max tokens and more.
-- Node.js back-end for communication with the OpenAI API
+- Node.js back-end for communication with the OpenAI API.

 ## Requirements